All proprietary schools (as defined in 1, B) shall be licensed except the following:

-Certification from the local fire department or the state fire marshal as well as the local code enforcement officer and the state health department (if the school prepares and provides food services inspection must be conducted by the Department of Human Services, Bureau of Health Engineering) that the school plant adheres to the regulations as established by these agencies;
+Certification from the local fire department or the state fire marshal as well as the local code enforcement officer and the state health department (if the school prepares and provides food services inspection must be conducted by the Department of Health and Human Services, Bureau of Health Engineering) that the school plant adheres to the regulations as established by these agencies

-Notarized, unaudited financial statements as evidence of sufficient capital, exclusive of proposed tuition, to operate at least 12 months;
+Notarized, unaudited financial statements as evidence of sufficient capital, exclusive of proposed tuition, to operate for at least 12 months

 A copy of each form used for record maintenance purpose

-- A. The application for a license renewal shall be made on forms furnished by the Commissioner and shall be accompanied by a fee of $50.
-(An application for renewal shall be submitted at least 15 days prior to the expected date of licensing.)
+The application for a license renewal shall be accompanied by a fee of $50 and must be submitted at least 15 days prior to the expected date of licensing.

 - Information pertaining to changes in courses, publications, accreditation, refund policies and solicitors since the date of last approval shall be submitted with the renewal application.
 The renewal application must include the school's most recent financial audit conducted by a certified public accountant unaffiliated with the school.
 When the school does not participate in federal or state financial aid programs, internally prepared financial statements signed by the applicant are acceptable.
 The renewal licensing process may include an on-site evaluation when appropriate.